nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

         Base classes for storing acquisition details for individual images or stacks of images.

     :ref:`NXspectrum`:
-        A base class and specializations comparable to :ref:`NXimage_set` but for storing spectra.
+        A base class and specializations comparable to :ref:`NXimage` but for storing spectra.

     :ref:`NXion` (about to become replaced by :ref:`NXatom`):
         A base class to describe molecular ions with an adjustable number of atoms/isotopes building each ion.
 Right now the maximum number of atoms supported building a molecular ion is 32.
 Suggestions made in reference `DOI: 10.1017/S1431927621012241 <https://doi.org/10.1017/S1431927621012241>`_ are used to map isotope to hash values with which all possible isotopes can be described.